Your Appointment

 What to expect

 Treatment involves a combination of hands-on techniques.
 I will explain each one before using it, and at every stage you can let me know if you’d rather try another option.
-Some techniques may involve a ‘click’ or ‘crack’, but I can use alternative approaches if you prefer.

-You may feel a little sore for 24 - 48 hours afterwards - this is normal.
-After the hands-on treatment, I’ll show you some exercises or stretches and give practical advice to support your recovery.
-You are always welcome to contact me with any questions after your appointment.
+You may feel a little sore for 24 - 48 hours afterwards - this is normal, although not everyone feels it.
+You are always welcome to contact me if you are concerned.

 A physical therapist is kneeling on the floor, assisting a woman in a green sports bra with a back stretch exercise in a living room.
 The room has a dining table, chairs, window with curtains, and a fish tank.